yichen-um/Traffic_Sign_Classification_CNN/writeup_template.md

 * The number of unique classes (labels) in the data set is 43, including training, validation and testing data set

 ### 2.2.
 Exploratory visualization of the dataset.
 Below is a depict of examples randomly selected from each class in the training data.
 Notice that lighting condition, the orientation of the traffic sign and the background has varies.

 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/DataSetExamples.png)

 To visualize the data set, a bar chart showing how the number of examples are distributed among different classes is given as below

 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/DataSetVisual.png)

 ## 3. Design and Test a Model Architecture
 ### 3.1.
 Description of pre-processing
 Several computer vision techniques are used to pre-process the image, including applying gamma correction to increase the brightness of the pictures, histogram equalization to normalize the contrast and brightness, and convert the image to grayscale and normalize the pixel values between 0 to 1.
 The grayscaling of the images reduces the parameters need to be trained without sacrifysing accuracy [LeCun, 2012]
 Here are two examples of traffic sign images before and after pre-processing.

 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/preProcessDemo8150.png)
 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/preProcessDemo8109.png)

 ### 3.2.
 Description of data augmentation
 In order to train a classifier that is robust in classify all types of traffic signs, the discrepancy in the distributions of examples among the training and validation set are compensated by generating augmented data.
 Specifically, the following processing steps are taken

-a.
-The class under represented are selected, and a number of compensation is calculate
+* The class under represented are selected, and a number of compensation is calculate
-b.
-Examples are randomly selected from under represented class
+* Examples are randomly selected from under represented class
-c.
-Additional data are produced by rotating selected examples by -15 to 15 degree

-Here is an example of an original image and an augmented image:
+* Additional data are produced by rotating selected examples by -15 to 15 degree Here is an example of an original image and an augmented image:

 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/AugDataDemo.png)

 The distribution of the original data set and the augmented data set are shown below:

 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/AugTrainDist.png)
 ![alt text](https://github.com/davidsky900/SelfDrivingCar-TrafficSign/blob/master/examples/AugValidDist.png)

 * The size of training set is 74217
 * The size of the validation set is 9390
 * The size of test set is 12630
 ### 3.3.
 Description of final model architecture
 The first architecture was chosen as the LeNet, which was provided in the Udacity material.
 The initial validation accuracy was decent but not enough for 93 % threshold due to its insufficent parameters.
 During iteratively tuning process, a more sophisticated network given above was adopted with more layers and weighting parameters.
 After the augmented data added into the data set, the training process became longer and the validation accuracy is improved.